-But French Polynesia is made up of over 100 different islands so it’s hard to decide where to go.
+French Polynesia is made up of over 100 different islands so it can be really hard to decide which island visit.

 This ultimate guide will highlight the key differences between two of French Polynesia’s best islands: Bora Bora and Taha’a.